Healthy Homes Assessment Avalon

 Draught Stopping Avalon

-Draughts may lead to dropping temperatures within houses.
-A damp home costs more to heat, resulting in wasted energy and incurring higher costs.
+Draughts increase the likelihood of dropping temperatures within homes.
+A cold home costs more to heat, meaning wasting energy and incurring higher costs.

-You don’t require to block off gaps or holes in the construction.
-For instance, small gaps around doors and windows may be required to allow for movement within the building when the household is heated and cools so that they can still be opened and closed rather than securing.
-We will examine every window and door as part of the Healthy Homes assessment of your rental property.
+There is no require to cover up gaps or holes in the construction.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the structure as the household gets warmer and cooler, to allow them to be closed and opened rather than sticking.
+We will inspect every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections